ClaudiaInSweden/hanneles_art_gallery/README.md

 ### UX

 As the webshop only sells paintings the focus in the design was on presenting the paintings.
 This was achieved with an overview page that allows for a good overview of all paintings (including filtering and sorting by price) and a large image of the painting when clicking on the "Details" button under each image.
-The user tean can see a large image and can "study" the painting in detail before scrolling down to see short descriptions.
+The user then can see a large image and can "study" the painting in detail before scrolling down to see a short description.
 As users usually don't buy a lot of paintings but take their time to choose one I concluded that a good picture is more important than size, format or price.

 The color scheme was chosen after the mostly female target group.